zkmkarlsruhe/YoloOSC/README.md

 ### Download Pre-Trained Model

-A provide pre-trained YOLO model can be downloaded as a `model_yolo_v4.zip` file from the public shared link here:
+A pre-trained Yolo model can be downloaded as a `model_yolo_v4.zip` file from the public shared link here:

 <https://cloud.zkm.de/index.php/s/gfWEjyEr9X4gyY6>